 It’s an incredibly atmospheric and beautiful setting, amplified by the fact that seemingly few people make the short walk to visit this place.
 The views are spectacular, overlooking the Krishna valley down below.

 As for the age of this temple, that’s a hard one to figure out.
-Some sources attribute it to a ruler of Ratnagiri on the Konkan coast who built it as late as 1888, other sources claim origins going back to the Pandavas.
-I suspect none of them are wrong, the temple looks and feels ancient and has no doubt experienced many alterations and additions over the centuries.
+Some sources attribute it to a ruler of Ratnagiri on the Konkan coast who built it as late as 1888, other sources claim origins going back to the Pandavas (as is often the case at temple sites).
+I suspect none of them are necessarily wrong, the temple looks and feels ancient and has no doubt experienced many alterations and additions over the centuries.

 The Krishnabai Temple was without doubt the highlight of my all too brief visit to Old Mahabaleshwar, and well worth checking out whilst you’re there.